Skip to main content

 tip

-Use ObservableCollection<T> instead of List<T> when you need the ComboBox to update automatically as items are added or removed at runtime.
+Using ObservableCollection<T> instead of List<T> means the ComboBox can update automatically if items are added or removed at runtime.

 Custom item template

-When your items are complex objects, use ComboBox.ItemTemplate to control how each item appears in the dropdown.
-This lets you display multiple properties, icons, or any custom layout:
+When your items are complex objects with multiple components (e.g., a user profile consisting of name, job, email, etc.), use ComboBox.ItemTemplate to control how each item appears in the dropdown.
+This lets you display multiple properties, icons, or custom layout:

 <ComboBox ItemsSource="{Binding Users}"